 Clean Paint From Hard Plastic Items

+Removing paint from hard plastic items is similar to removing paint from metal items.
 For hard plastic items like outlet covers that are covered with paint, bring the water and baking soda mixture to a boil and then remove from the heat.
 Add the plastic items but only allow them to soak for only five minutes.
 Remove from the water and gently scrape away the paint residue with a flexible scraper.